dbyio/spotifyMyPi/README.md

 Please note that modifying the *Install* section of an existing unit file will require re-enabling the unit, not just daemon-reloading systemd.

-The Spotifyd container should now be started when your DAC is powered on, stopped when powered off.
+The _spotifyd_ container should now be started when your DAC is powered on, stopped when powered off.